arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 The ``offset`` is aligned to 16 kiB boundries  *most of the time*, but there are rare exceptions when it's not.
-Specifically if the read cache is disabled/or full and a client requests unaligned data, or the file itself is not aligned in the torrent.
+Specifically if the read cache is disabled/or full and a client requests unaligned data.
 Most clients request aligned data.

 sparse_end()
 ------------